 The cut is probably the most important aspect that determines the brilliance of the diamond.
 Angles that are cut perfectly give the diamond its brilliant sparkles.
 The cut grade scale ranges from Poor, Fair, Good, and Very Good, to Excellent.

-We prefer to sell diamonds that are good cut and higher; BUT we highly recommend Very Good to Excellent.
-A D color and VVS2 quality diamond will NOT sparkle if it's poorly cut.
+We prefer to sell diamonds that are good cut and higher; but we highly recommend very good to excellent.
+A D color and VVS2 quality diamond will not sparkle if it's poorly cut.
 That is why we believe that having ideal to premium cut is important.

 The carat refers to the weight of the stone, not the measurement.
 Measurements for stones for length x width x depth are usually done in millimeters.
 All stones have different densities.
 For example, five different stones will appear visually different in size even though the weight will be the same because some are denser than others.
-As a general rule of thumb, the larger the stone, the more expensive the stone is per carat.